noaa-pifsc/PIFSC-Tools-Web-App-Metrics-IBBS/README.md

     -   ### Linux
         -   On Linux this bash script can be used to automate the execution of the docker container on a timer using cron
             ```
-            # execute the build/deploy script (in this example the remote scenario)
+            # execute the build/deploy script (in this example the FishSTOC network/remote web app scenario)
-            bash $base_docker_directory/ibbs-web-app-metrics-remote/deployment_scripts/build_deploy_project.sh
+            bash $base_docker_directory/ibbs-web-app-metrics-fishstoc-remote/deployment_scripts/build_deploy_project.sh
             ```
     -   ### Windows
-        -   On Windows the batch script can be used to automate the execution of the docker container on a timer using Scheduled Tasks (e.g. **$base_docker_directory**/ibbs-web-app-metrics-remote/deployment_scripts/build_deploy_project.bat for the remote scenario)
+        -   On Windows the batch script can be used to automate the execution of the docker container on a timer using Scheduled Tasks (e.g. **$base_docker_directory**/ibbs-web-app-metrics-fishstoc-remote/deployment_scripts/build_deploy_project.bat for the remote scenario)

 ## Docker Application Processing
 -   \*Note: more information about the docker application processing for this forked project is available in the [Web App Metrics README](https://github.com/noaa-pifsc/PIFSC-Tools-Web-App-Metrics/blob/main/README.md#docker-application-processing)

 ## Checking Results
 -   Open the docker volume ibbs-web-app-metrics-logs to view the log files for the different executions of the docker container
+    -   The log files will have the following names: query_metrics_log_YYYYMMDD.log with the date in the UTC timezone (e.g. query_metrics_log_20241007.log for a script that began running on 10/7/2024 in the UTC timezone)
 -   Open the docker volume ibbs-web-app-metrics-data to view the exported data files for the different queries
     -   Open the ibbs_web_performance_metrics.csv to view the metrics that were captured for each query execution

 ## Standard Metrics/Information Logging
 -   The following metrics and information is captured for each web action in a .csv file:
     -   App Name - The name of the application (IBBS APEX app)
     -   Metrics App Location - is the location of the IBBS WAM docker container (local or remote)
     -   Web App Location - is the location of the IBBS web application (local or remote)
+    -   Network - is the network configuration for the docker container (e.g. PIFSC Ethernet, FishSTOC, Pacific VPN, etc.)
     -   Date/Time (UTC) - The Date/Time the given web action was started in the UTC time zone in MM/DD/YYYY HH:MI:SS AM/PM format
     -   Date/Time (HST) - The Date/Time the given web action was started in the Hawaii Standard time zone in MM/DD/YYYY HH:MI:SS AM/PM format
     -   Page Name - The page the web action was executed on